thepranab/materials-for-max-qe2021-online-school/Day-7/exercise1.ferromagnetic_vs_nonmagnetic/README.md

   * `fe.scf.in` the input file for the self consistent calculation at the optimized constant.
     * The file is set for   alat=5.2127 a.u.
     * We have set  `nspin=2` with `starting_magnetization=0.0`.
-This make the program start a spin polarized calculation with a spin-symmetric starting configuration that ends up to non-magnetic ground state.
+In this way the program will start a spin polarized calculation from a  spin-symmetric configuration.
+Such symmetry is preserved during the self consistent calculation and will thus  end up to non-magnetic ground state.
     * The k-point mesh has been made denser (14 14 14) for more accurate properties at equilibrium volume:
   * run the calculation:

       `pw.x < fe.scf.in > fe.scf.out`

-  * Then we perform  a non-self consistent run using the `fe.nscf.in` input file.
+  * Then run a non-self consistent calculation using the `fe.nscf.in` input file.
-    * We have set `occupations=tetrahedra_opt` this is costless because we are doing an scf calculation and is useful to pass this option to `dos.x` and `projwfc.x` programs later.
+    * We have set `occupations=tetrahedra_opt`.
+The `occupation` type  specified in input does not affect the result nscf calculation but  this option will be passed to  `dos.x` and `projwfc.x` programs later.
     * We increase the k-point mesh to 20 20 20.
 This is feasible for nscf calculations and produce a better quality DOS and pDOS.
   `pw.x < fe.nscf.in >> fe.nscf.out`

-* Now we can evaluate the total dos by using the `dos.x` application.
-The input `fe.dos.in` selects the energy region between 5 and 25 eV in order to consider only the d bands of Fe.
+* Now we can evaluate the total dos by using `dos.x`.
+The input `fe.dos.in` selects the energy region between 5 and 25 eV in order to consider only the _3d_ bands.
 Type the command:
 `dos.x < fe.dos.in >  fe.dos.out`

-* It produces the file:   `fe.dos` the header indicates the format of the file plus the value of the Fermi Energy.
+* `dos.x` produces the file: `fe.dos` the header indicates the format of the file plus the value of the Fermi Energy.

 `#  E (eV)   dosup(E)     dosdw(E)   Int dos(E) EFermi = 21.345 eV`

-* The DOS being produced with `nspin=2` is distinguished in two spin channels.
-We may verify that, in this case,  the solution is symmetric and DOS of the 2 channels are equal.
+* Being produced with `nspin=2` the file contains the DOS for the two spin channels.
+In  this case the 2 channels are equal because the solution is symmetric.
 We can plot the spin-up and spin-down DOS.
   * Start  `gnuplot` and type the commands:
   1. `gnuplot> set parametric`
   1. `gnuplot> Ef=21.345`
-  1. `p "fe.dos" u 1:2 w l lw 4 t "Majority", "fe.dos" u 1:3 w l lw 4 t "Minority", Ef,3.0  w i lw 4    t "Fermi Energy"`
+  1. `p "fe.dos" u 1:2 w l lw 4 t "Majority", "fe.dos" u 1:(-$3) w l lw 4 t "Minority", Ef,t w i lw 4    t "Fermi Energy"`

 * Now repeat the above steps for the magnetic case: